sara2498/Exercise/sample.md

 Git manages your files locally.

 GitHub hosts your files remotely.

-GitHub hosts your files remotely.
 But there are alternatives to GitHub.
-However, GitHub is the most popular.
+GitHub is the most popular.